adarshjcreation/adarshjcreation.github.io/README.md

 - 🔬 PhD scholar in computational seismic imaging and deep learning
 - 🎯 Focused on solving challenging inverse problems using machine learning
 - 📚 Passionate about sharing knowledge and contributing to open-source communities
+- 🎯 Interested in developing techniques for imaging in presence of correlated noise.
 - 📬 Connect with me via email: adarshjain1@iisc.ac.in

 ## 🚀 Get Involved